 UN Environment has urged countries to progressively close the dumpsites, which put people’s health at risk and threaten to damage agriculture, tourism, and other industries.
 The region has made progress, but more than 35,000 tons of waste remain uncollected each day.
 Latin American countries also face serious challenges in transitioning to a circular economy.
 Only 10% of the waste they produce is being reused through recycling or other recovery techniques.

 When Arcos Dorados heard UBQ had created its sustainable thermoplastic in a process that used unsorted residual waste, composed of things like banana peels, cardboard, dirty plastics, and baby diapers, it saw an opportunity for incentivizing its suppliers to use UBQ™ material in products that did not involve food contact.
 The initial idea was to have the two manufacturers who produced the franchisee’s trays incorporate UBQ™ material into their product line.
-Unhappy with the small percentage of UBQ™ material used for the first batch of trays, McDonald’s pushed to increase the amount to 20%, more than enough to render the trays climate-positive.
+Unhappy with the small percentage of UBQ™ material used for the first batch of trays, McDonald’s pushed to increase the amount to 12.5%.

 The success of their first collaboration has Arcos Dorados anxious to find additional opportunities for incorporating UBQ™ material into its supply chain.
 The franchisee looks forward to an on-going relationship with the facilitator of one of the world’s most innovative—and climate-positive—thermoplastic materials.